Zero-Shot Learning -- A Comprehensive Evaluation of the Good, the Bad and the Ugly: Experiments

 \myparagraph{Promoting Our Proposed Splits (PS).} We propose new dataset splits (see details in~\autoref{sec:datasets}) ensuring that test classes of any of the datasets do not overlap with the ImageNet1K used to pre-train ResNet.
 As training ResNet is a part of the training procedure, including test classes in the dataset used for pre-training ResNet would violate the zero-shot learning conditions.
 We compare the results obtained with our proposed split (PS) with previously published standard split (SS) results in~\autoref{tab:zeroshot}.

 Our first observation is that the results on the PS are significantly lower than the SS for AWA1 and AWA2.
 This is expected as most of the test classes of AWA1 and AWA2 in SS overlaps with ImageNet 1K.
 On the other hand, for fine-grained datasets CUB and SUN, the results are not significantly effected as the overlap in that case was not as significant.
 Our second observation regarding the method ranking is as follows.
-On SS, SYNC~\cite{CCGS16} is the best performing method on SUN ($59.1\%$) and aPY ($39.7\%$) datasets whereas SJE~\cite{ARWLS15} performs the best on CUB ($55.3\%$) and SAE~\cite{kodirov2017semantic} performs the best on AWA1 ($80.6\%$) and AWA2 ($80.7\%$) dataset.
-On PS, ALE~\cite{APHS15} performs the best on SUN ($58.1\%$) and AWA2 ($62.5\%$), SYNC~\cite{CCGS16} on CUB ($55.6\%$), SJE~\cite{ARWLS15} on AWA1 ($65.6\%$) and DEVISE~\cite{FCSBDRM13} on aPY ($39.8\%$).
+On SS, GFZSL~\cite{VR17} is the best performing method on SUN ($62.9\%$) and aPY ($51.3\%$) datasets whereas SJE~\cite{ARWLS15} performs the best on CUB ($55.3\%$) and SAE~\cite{kodirov2017semantic} performs the best on AWA1 ($80.6\%$) and AWA2 ($80.7\%$) dataset.
+On PS, GFZSL~\cite{VR17} performs the best on SUN ($60.6\%$), AWA1 ($68.2\%$) and AWA2 ($63.8\%$), ALE~\cite{APHS15} on aPY ($39.7\%$), and SYNC~\cite{CCGS16} on CUB ($56.0\%$).
 ALE, SJE and DEVISE all use max-margin bi-linear compatibility learning framework which seem to perform better than others.
-It is also worth to note that SYNC and SAE perform well on SS, i.e. SYNC is the best performing model for SUN and aPY whereas SAE is for AWA1 and AWA2 on SS, while they perform significantly lower in PS which indicates that they do not generalize well in zero-shot learning task.

 \myparagraph{Evaluating Robustness.} We evaluate robustness of $13$ methods, i.e. \cite{LNH13,ZV15,XASNHS16,ARWLS15,RT15,CCGS16,SGMN13,NMBSSFCD14,FCSBDRM13,APHS15,kodirov2017semantic,VR17}, to hyperparameters by setting them on $3$ different validation splits while keeping the test split intact.
 We report results on SS (\autoref{fig:bar_plot}, top) and PS (\autoref{fig:bar_plot}, bottom) for SUN, CUB, AWA1, AWA2 and aPY datasets.
 On SUN and CUB, the results are stable across methods and across dataset splits.
 This is expected as these datasets both have a balanced number of images across classes and they are fine-grained datasets.
 Therefore, the validation splits are similar.
 On the other hand, aPY being a small and coarse-grained dataset has several issues.
 First, many of the test classes of aPY are included in ImageNet1K.
 Second, it is not well balanced, i.e. different validation class splits contain significantly different number of images.
 Third, the class embeddings are far from each other, i.e. objects are semantically different, therefore different validation splits learn a different mapping between images and classes.
 On AWA1 and AWA2, on SS, the DEVISE method seems to show the largest variance.
 This might be due to the fact that AWA1 and AWA2 datasets are also coarse-grained and test classes overlap with ImageNet training classes.
 Indeed, AWA2 being slightly more balanced than AWA1, in the proposed split it does not lead to such a high variance for DEVISE.